jhpyle/docassemble/_docs/functions.md

 interview; launching the action to go to the fourth page wipes out all of the prior actions.

-Note that `url_action()` links will only work for the current user, whose access credentials are stored in a cookie in his or her browser.
-It is possible for actions to be run by a "third party," though; for information on how to do this, see [`interview_url_action()`] and [scheduled tasks].
+Using `_forget_prior=True` is useful when you have an action that serves a navigation-related purpose.
+If the user clicks links to navigate through screens, the "stacking" aspect of actions is not what the user expects.

+Note that the "current action" or the current "stack" of actions is specific to the user.
+In a multi-user interview, if one user has a pending action, other users will not see that pending action, even though the normal interview logic may take both users to the same screen.
+The action "stack" that is effective for a user is based on access credentials stored in a cookie in the browser.
+If a user is not logged in, these credentials are tied to the user's session in their browser.

+See [`interview_url_action()`] and [scheduled tasks] for information about triggering actions externally.

 ## <a name="action_menu_item"></a>action_menu_item()

 One way to let the user trigger "[actions]" is to provide a selection in the menu of the web app.
 You can do this by setting the `menu_items` list.
 See [special variables] section for more information about setting menu items.

 {% highlight yaml %}